Collinformatics/MOCHA/README.md

 # Note:

-Defending upon how long your extracted motif is, the Bar Graphs might cut of part of the sequence when working with longer motifs.
-Or they could have excessive space when displaying shorter motifs.
+Defending upon how long your extracted Motif is, the Bar Graphs might cut of part of the sequence when working with longer Motifs.
+Or they could have excessive space when displaying shorter Motifs.

 - To adjust the spacing on the bottom of the figure, open the script: functions.py